Amsterdam/design-system/documentation/git.md

 alias gs="git status"
 ```

-Instead of maintaining such a list yourself: you can also adopt a community effort, e.g. [this plugin on OhMyZsh](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git).
+This list is based on personal preferences, so feel free to adjust it to meet your specific needs.
+Just be cautious of any naming conflicts that may arise with existing commands or applications on your system.
+If you prefer not to maintain your own list, you can join a community effort, such as [this plugin available from OhMyZsh](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git).